| || |

 Since January 2014, Professor Liu has concurrently served as Director of the Nanyang Centre for Public Administration which has trained over 15,000 government officials from China and Southeast Asia and as Executive Director of the Lien Legacy Fellowship Programme.
 In his capacity as Chairman of the Nanyang Consulting Co., he assists the NTU senior management pertaining to the University’s engagement with China, including the overall management of NTU representative offices in Shanghai, Beijing, and Guangzhou.

-Professor Liu’s research areas include Asian governance, Sino-Southeast Asian relations, international migration, global flows of talents, and public diplomacy.
+Professor Liu’s research areas include Asian governance, Sino-Southeast Asian relations, international migration, and global talent management.
 He has authored/edited 15 books and about 100 academic articles, including in leading international journals such as World Politics, Journal of Asian Studies, Critical Asian Studies, Journal of Southeast Asian Studies, The China Quarterly, Journal of Contemporary China, Nature and Culture, Current History: A Journal of Contemporary World Affairs, International Journal of Comparative Sociology, and Ethnic and Racial Studies.
 His publications also appear in the French, Dutch, Japanese, Chinese, Indonesian and Korean languages.

 Professor Liu has held a number of visiting professorship/fellowship appointments, including at Harvard, Kyoto, Peking, Amsterdam, and Stockholm Universities.
-He was awarded in 2007 the Eminent Yangtze Scholar Award by the PRC Ministry of Education in conjunction with the Li Kashing Foundation in Hong Kong.
-Professor Liu’s professional and public service include serving as the Academic Consulting Advisor for the China State Council Overseas Chinese Affairs Office, Vice President of the Asian Association of World Historians, Vice Chairman of the Universities’ China Committee in London, Academic Advisor for the London School of Economics (China in Comparative Perspective Network), and Member of the China Studies Syllabus Development Committee (Singapore Ministry of Education).
-He is presently Editor of Journal of Chinese Overseas (Boston and Leiden) and co-editor of the International Journal of Diasporic Chinese Studies (Singapore), and is on the editorial board of the Journal of Contemporary China (Routledge), Journal of Technology Management in China (Emerald, UK), Routledge Monograph Series The Chinese World (London and New York), and Brill Chinese Overseas Monograph Series (Boston and Leiden).
+His professional and public service include serving as Vice President of the Asian Association of World Historians, Vice Chairman of the Universities’ China Committee in London, Academic Advisor for the London School of Economics (China in Comparative Perspective Network), and Member of the China Studies Syllabus Development Committee (Singapore Ministry of Education).
+He is presently Editor of Journal of Chinese Overseas (Boston and Leiden) and co-editor of the International Journal of Diasporic Chinese Studies (Singapore), and is on the editorial board of the Journal of Contemporary China (Routledge), Asian Review of World History, Journal of Technology Management in China (Emerald, UK), Routledge Monograph Series The Chinese World (London and New York), and Brill Chinese Overseas Monograph Series (Boston and Leiden).